Siguza/IOHIDeous/docs/index.md

 ### Leaking the kernel slide, the cheater's way

-The above is nice and all (and was actually super fun to piece together), but it has a slight drawback: it takes a significant amount of time to execute after getting the `IOHIDUserClient` port.
+The above is nice and all (and was actually super fun to piece together), but it has a slight drawback: scanning all these `OSString`s to find out where `evg` landed takes a significant amount of time to execute, and that is after getting the `IOHIDUserClient` port.
 In a real attack scenario, that would mean that if we run on a logout, the user would be confronted with a black screen for quite a bit longer than they'd expect, and if we run on a shutdown/reboot, we might even get killed before we get our work done (this depends on physical memory size, and is also less likely when targeting the `kalloc_map` but more likely with the `kernel_map`).
 On top of that, the above way was chronologically the last part of the exploit I wrote.
 For those reasons we're gonna look at another way to leak the kernel slide, one that can be executed independently of any other part of the exploit: hardware vulnerabilities!

 Long story short, we're doing a prefetch cache timing attack [as devised by Gruss et al][prefetch].
 I add nothing new to this technique, I merely wrote my own implementation of it.
 For those unfamiliar with how it works, the basic vulnerabilities lie in the x86 `prefetchtN` instructions (where `N` can be `1`, `2`, ...).
 Those were designed as hints to the CPU that the program requests data at some address to be loaded into a particular cache, but they have a few interesting properties: